Multiplicative properties of Quinn spectra: Introduction

 Next we show that there is a functor from ad theories to symmetric spectra which is weakly equivalent to Quinn's spectrum construction.
 We also give a sufficient condition (analogous to the existence of Cartesian products in the category of topological manifolds) for the symmetric spectrum arising from an ad theory to be a strictly associative ring spectrum.
 Finally, we show that Poincar\'e bordism is naturally weakly equivalent to a monoidal (that is, coherently multiplicative) functor from a category $\T$ (Definition \ref{Nov7.2}) to symmetric spectra and that symmetric L-theory is naturally weakly equivalent to a monoidal functor from the category of rings with involution to symmetric spectra.

 In the sequel we will give a sufficient condition for the symmetric spectrum arising from an ad theory to be a strictly commutative ring spectrum.
 We will also show that Poincar\'e bordism and symmetric L-theory are naturally weakly equivalent to symmetric monoidal functors.
 Finally, we will show that the symmetric signature from Poincar\'e bordism to symmetric L-theory can be realized as a monoidal natural transformation.
+This will show in particular that the Sullivan-Ranicki orientation $M\STop\to {\mathbb L}^\bu({\mathbb Z})$ is an $E_\infty$ ring map.